Ghari (story): Characterization

-The character of Ghanashyam Das alias Ghanada was outlined as a bachelor, dark complexioned male with tall, boney and skeletal structure, having age “anywhere between thirty five to fifty five”, as described by the author himself in Mosha, the first story of the Ghanada series.
-He stayed in the third floor attic of a shared apartment (মেস বাড়ি) at no. 72, Banamali Naskar Lane, Calcutta, West Bengal, India, along with other boarders, who called him Ghana-da, while the term “da” is a suffix added to the name of an elder male in Bengal to convey reverence and affection.
-Though he was rarely found engaged in any activity or work other than telling fantastic tales to the boarders of the apartment, his stories engaged him with most of the major events happened in the world for last two hundred years and there was no place on earth which he did not visit.
+The character of Ghanashyam Das alias Ghanada was outlined as a bachelor, dark complexioned male with tall, boney and skeletal structure, and having age “anywhere between thirty five to fifty five”.
+It was described by the author in Mosha, the first story of the Ghanada series.
+He stayed in the third floor attic of a shared apartment (মেস বাড়ি) at no. 72, Banamali Naskar Lane, Calcutta along with other boarders, who fondly called him Ghana-da.
+The term “da” is a suffix added to the name of an elder male in Bengal to convey reverence and affection.

+Ghanada was rarely found to be engaging in any activity or work other than telling fantastic tales to the boarders of the apartment.
+His stories were relevant to most of the major events that happened in the world for the last two hundred years (18th and 19th century) and there was no place on earth which he did not visit.
+This is the reason why Ghanada pretended to not know of his age as it can expose him.